Hyperthyroidism is a condition of the thyroid. The thyroid is a

 - benign tumors of the thyroid or pituitary gland

-- taking large amounts of tetraiodothyronine (through dietary supplements or medication)
+- large amounts of tetraiodothyronine taken through

-What are the Symptoms of Hyperthyroidism?
+Are the Symptoms of Hyperthyroidism?

 - irregular heartbeat